-- 1. The provider works collaboratively with parent/guardian, LEAs, and involved state agencies including but not limited to DDS, DCF, and others to coordinate treatment and discharge planning. - 2.
-The provider includes information about community-based services and supports for youth and families, including but not limited to the Federation for Children with Special Needs, The Arc, DDS resources, and local advocacy and support groups in their wellness and recovery information and resources available to Enrollees and their families.
+- The provider works collaboratively with local educational agencies (LEAs) and involved state agencies including but not limited to DDS, DCF and others to coordinate treatment and discharge planning. - 2.
+The provider includes information about community-based services and supports for youth and families, including but not limited to the Federation for Children with Special Needs, the Association for Retarded Citizens (ARC), DDS resources, and local advocacy and support groups in their wellness and recovery information and resources available to Enrollees and their families.